abpio/abp-commercial-docs/en/tutorials/book-store/Part6.md

 "BookStore:00001": "There is already an author with the same name: {name}"
 ````

-Whenever you throw an `AuthorAlreadyExistsException`, the end use will see a nice error message on the UI.
+Whenever you throw an `AuthorAlreadyExistsException`, the end user will see a nice error message on the UI.

 ## IAuthorRepository